 - Child is constantly asking someone to carry them

-If you notice any of these signs, it’s imperative that you take your child to see a podiatrist right away.
+If you notice any of these signs, it’s imperative that you take your child to see a podiatrist.
 The earlier you get a diagnosis, the more likely it is that orthotics can actually correct the problem while providing immediate relief.